weycash-project/weycash/doc/tor.md

 	HiddenServicePort 19403 127.0.0.1:19403

-The directory can be different of course, but (both) port numbers should be equal to your monacoind's P2P listen port (9401 by default).
+The directory can be different of course, but (both) port numbers should be equal to your weycashd's P2P listen port (9401 by default).

 	-externalip=X   You can tell monacoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above